 At the urging of the Soviet Union, the CCP joins the Guomindang in a second united front against the Japanese, although their uneasy alliance begins to break down late in 1938.
 Mao sees the alliance as an excellent opportunity for the development of the party.
 "Our determined policy is 70% self-development, 20% compromise, and 10% fight the Japanese," he states.

 Mao, meanwhile, divorces his third wife.
 In 1939 he marries the film actress Lan Ping, later known as Jiang Qing.

 1943 - Mao is formally acknowledged as head of the CCP when he is elected chairman of the CCP Central Committee and the Politburo.
-He will remain party leader until his death.
+He remains party leader until his death.

-During the year Mao suffers another personal lose when his second younger brother is executed by the nationalists.
+During the year Mao suffers another personal loss when his second younger brother is executed by the nationalists.